Walks in the wild and industrial North Pennines

 "We'll see how two Victorian entrepreneurs changed the face of Allenheads for ever and created a very modern idea, an industry powered by renewable energy.

-"We'll also see how nature has mellowed those changes over the intervening 150 years."'Full of history'
+"We'll also see how nature has mellowed those changes over the intervening 150 years."

 The Earl of Carlisle's Railway and Collieries will be explored in a Tindale Trail walk on 27 May.